 You've heard about them, now start your own!
 With more than 50 WAGs across many Hopkins campuses, the "wagging" process has become a popular one.
-Learn more, explore the toolkit, and reach out to Dr. Skarupski to start one of your own!
+Learn more, explore the toolkit, and start one of your own!

 Anyone!
 Students, trainees, post-docs, faculty at all levels.